ldc-developers/ldc/tools/README.md

 `ldc-profdata` converts raw profiling data to a profile data format that can be used by LDC.
 The source is copied from LLVM (`llvm-profdata`), and is versioned for each LLVM version that we support because the version has to match exactly with LDC's LLVM version.

+`ldc-profgen` converts perf sample profiling data to a profile data format that can be used by LDC.
+The source is copied from LLVM (`llvm-profgen`), and is versioned for each LLVM version that we support because the version has to match exactly with LDC's LLVM version.

 `timetrace2txt` converts the .timetrace output of `--ftime-trace` (which is in [Chromium's trace event JSON format](https://www.chromium.org/developers/how-tos/trace-event-profiling-tool/)) to a text file that is easier for humans to read.